 The Big Ideas chosen to help propel the next fundraising campaign are interdisciplinary and transformational in the areas where UC Davis has the unique capacity to be the best.
 They build on the strength and foundation of UC Davis while having the capability to make a lasting positive impact in California, the nation and around the world.

-We invite you to search through the 10 Big Ideas currently featured throughout this site, and to welcome the next three Big Ideas, coming soon:
+We invite you to search through the 11 Big Ideas currently featured throughout this site, and to welcome the next two Big Ideas, coming soon:

 Carbon Neutrality Leadership Initiative